devmoekamel/beatup/README.md

 # Beatup

- Dashboard is the open source tading  Web  application developed within Djnago (Web Framwork).
+ Beatup is the open source tading  Web  application developed within Djnago (Web Framwork).
 This application is based on high-level programming language, Python.
 The advantages of using python are
 * Improved productivity
 * Interpreted language
 * Dynamically typed